-Following revision, a number of requirements in the Chemical Module have been adjusted.
-A more detailed Background to requirements for chemicals is provided in Appendix 2.
+A more detailed background to requirements for chemicals is provided in Appendix 2 in this document.

-2.6 Energy and greenhouse gasses
+2.7 Energy and greenhouse gases

-Energy consumption is regulated through requirements on fuel and electricity while fuel type used for production of heat is regulated by CO_2 emission requirement.
-The requirements are based on information of actual energy use in production in relation to a specified reference value.
+Energy consumption is regulated through requirements on fuel and electricity while fuel type used for production of heat is regulated by CO2 emission requirements.
+The requirements are based on information about the actual energy consumption in production in relation to a specified reference value.
 The ratio between actual energy consumption and the reference value translates to an energy score.

 The energy calculation encompasses the entire production process - both paper manufacturing and the constituent pulp.
 The calculation for paper does not include filler.
 Energy calculations do not include energy consumed during transport of raw materials or in converting and packaging.
-The paper manufacturer shall verify the fulfilment of the the requirement.
+The paper manufacturer shall verify the fulfilment of the trequirement.

 Pulp manufacturers shall, however, provide details of energy use and CO2 emissions to paper producer.
 See also Appendix 4 in the Basic Module where instructions for calculations are given.